How do you respond to your kids when they swear? Is it worse to tell someone to ‘shut-up’ or casually drop an f-bomb? Does swearing include blasphemy?

 School is a highly monitored environment.
 We have a lot of rules.
 A lot!
 Kids follow strict timetables and they have limited choices in how their day plays out.
 In Australia we even make them dress in the same outfit.

 All of this rule-following can be disempowering.
 There is empowerment in swearing.
 It breaks the rules without causing too much damage.
 It usually happens covertly, away from a parent or teacher’s hearing.
-The words chosen are usually taboo, related to religion, sex or a slur.
+The words chosen are usually taboo, related to religion, sex, or a slur.

 Some things to consider: